mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 ### Diameter

-The "igraph::diameter" function calculates the diameter of a network (the longest shortest path) and you can also use the "farthest_vertices" function to get the ids of the nodes that form the ends of that longest shortest path.
+The `igraph::diameter` function calculates the diameter of a network (the longest shortest path) and you can also use the `farthest_vertices` function to get the ids of the nodes that form the ends of that longest shortest path.
 This metric can be calculated for directed and undirected, weighted and unweighted networks, with or without isolates.

 ```r